ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 values it can hold, but not necessarily all at once.

-We can annotate those variables before running our program (i.e statically) with their smallest type, or the set of property we believe they always hold at any given time later on when we will be running the program.
+We can annotate those variables before running our program (i.e statically) with their smallest type, that is the set of property we believe they will always hold at any given time later on when we actually run the program.

-By doing so, we can use the proper implementation for a given variable without having to look at the value itself at runtime, and we no longer need to encode this property on the value itself.
+By doing so, we can use the proper implementation for a given variable without having to look at the value it is holding at runtime, so we no longer need to encode this property on the value itself.

 If we have annotated a variable with a given type, but pass on a value with another type, we get a type error and unexpected behavior.

-We can improve the our static dispatch approach by actually proving that each variable will only hold values that share it's properties, i.e is of the same type.
-This requires implementing a type checker that can reflect on the invariances of our program and infer the types of each variable, and unify them with our manual annotations.
+We can improve our static dispatch approach by actually proving that each variable will only hold values that share its properties, i.e are of the same type.
+This requires implementing a type checker that can reflect on the invariances of our program and infer the types of each variable without running it.

 If a unification fails, we get an error.
 By verifying a program with a type checker, we can get rid of all the type errors involving all the